 Coevolutionary networks with homophily and

+We have investigated a simple coevolutionary network model incorporating three processes, changes of opinions, homophily, and heterophily.
+In this model, each node holds one of G opinions and changes its opinion, as in the voter model.
 Homophily is the tendency for connections to form between individuals of the same opinions and heterophily is the opposite effect.
 If there is no heterophily, this model corresponds to the Holme and Newman model.
 We show that the behavior of this model without heterophily can be understood in terms of a mean field approximation.
 We also find that this model with heterophily exhibits topologically complicated behavior such as the small-world property.

 sharing, heterophily, and social network dynamics - Muneta Yokomatsu,

 Abstract: This study formulates a model where (i) players are characterized by a knowledge set that changes endogenously by communication and (ii) some players have homophily preferences, while others have heterophily preferences.
 The study thus demonstrates that heterophilous players bridge different components and extend networks in an early stage and, subsequently, homophilous players take the role of a network hub that maintains network ties.
 It also illustrates the long-run knowledge distribution.